 Step 5: Interview MMI (Multiple Mini Interview) and denied admission messages will be posted to your Applicant Portal by mid-November.

 Step 6: MMIs (by invitation only) will take place on December 6, 7, 10 & 11 in Gladys Valley Hall at the UC Davis SVM.
 Interview days will include your MMI circuit, school information presentations and tours of the facilities.
+These are the only dates interviews will be held.

 Step 9: Waitlisted applicants will be offered admission as accepted applicants decline their position.